MrARM/cock.technology/README.md

+# The domain expired, so I have archived this project.

 This is https://cock.technology, it's an open source website which encourages changes to see where the site will go.
 Fork it and make a PR. if the changes are drastic a subdomain can be opened for it!
 ## Available Scripts